Jujure/juju.re/jujure/content/writeups/fcsc_2022/EXTerminated.md

 Alright so let's take a look at the `encrypt_folder` to understand why I called it this way.

-I could clearly see from `main` that function was called with the string `.` to reference the current directory, and a function pointer that was still unkown to me at the time but that I renamed `encrypt_file`.
+I could clearly see from `main` that this function was called with the string `.` to reference the current directory, and a function pointer that was still unkown to me at the time but that I renamed `encrypt_file`.

 How I knew that the function was encrypting folders and that the parameter was